How do you demonstrate credibility with your team members, colleagues, and boss so that they’ll have confidence in you?

 - Your facial expressions, gestures, or tone of voice don’t match your words.

-- You keep having the same problems delivering results despite extensions of time, extra staff, or other resources, etc.
+- You keep having the same problems delivering results despite extensions of time, extra staff, or other resources.

-- You show a lack of appropriate urgency about acknowledging or dealing with the problem
+- You show a lack of appropriate urgency about acknowledging or dealing with problems.

 - You tend to bite off more than you can chew.